Sherford (new town)

 Sherford is a new town under construction in Devon, England.
 Part of the land for development lies within Plymouth and the rest within South Hams.

 Development on the site was originally due to start in 2007, and its first 300 dwellings were to be built in 2009.
 In August 2015, the construction of the new town started on the first 700 homes after South Hams council accepted a new planning application in December 2011; formal planning permission was granted on 12 November 2013.

-Homes will be built by a number of developers including Taylor Wimpey, Linden Homes and Bovis Homes, with progress now managed by specialist development managers Brookbanks.
+Homes are being built by a number of developers including Taylor Wimpey, Linden Homes and Bovis Homes, with progress now managed by specialist development managers Brookbanks.

 The project is part-funded by a £32 million repayable government loan.
 A new swimming pool will also be built in the town, which will be the closest pool to the residents of Plymstock.
 It will include three primary schools, one secondary school, a library, a youth centre, a health centre and a new town centre with retail.
 The first of the primary schools, Sherford Vale Primary School, opened in September 2018.

 In total, the new town is expected to create 7000 new jobs.
 The development will reportedly provide 35 hectares (350,000 m^{2}) of publicly accessible green space and communal areas, which includes Sherford Stream Valley, urban parks, playgrounds, wildflower meadows, avenues of trees, and parkland which will eventually span 500 acres (200 hectares).

 Once completed, it is expected to have 5,500 dwellings built over the period of 20 years.
 Over 1000 of the houses will be "low cost", due to the large discrepancy between house prices and wages in the area.
 The town planning will use traditional urbanisation to make the town carbon neutral by constructing energy-efficient buildings and laying out the town so that people live close to a main street.
 The aim is that shops, schools and businesses will be within walking distance of residents' homes.
 Whilst excavating the site, an ancient settlement was discovered, believed to be over 3000 years old.